9001/copyparty/README.md

 ## notes

+general:
+* paper-printing is affected by dark/light-mode! use lightmode for color, darkmode for grayscale
+  * because no browsers currently implement the media-query to do this properly orz

+browser-specific:
 * iPhone/iPad: use Firefox to download files
 * Android-Chrome: increase "parallel uploads" for higher speed (android bug)
 * Android-Firefox: takes a while to select files (their fix for ☝️)
 * Desktop-Firefox: ~~may use gigabytes of RAM if your files are massive~~ *seems to be OK now*
-* paper-printing is affected by dark/light-mode! use lightmode for color, darkmode for grayscale
-  * because no browsers currently implement the media-query to do this properly orz
+* Desktop-Firefox: may stop you from deleting folders you've uploaded until you visit `about:memory` and click `Minimize memory usage`

 ## status